 Over the years the Orthopedic industry has tried many different techniques to fill these holes in the cartilage.
 One of the most commonly performed procedures is a microfracture.
 That is a procedure where we make many holes in the bone.
 Those holes allow bone marrow cells to enter the knee joint.
 Those cells will form a layer over the area of damaged cartilage.
 The issue with a microfracture is that it didn’t work in everyone and the new cartilage was not as firm or as strong as the cartilage you were born with.
 That issue led to other techniques to try and repair a cartilage injury.
 You can review those techniques here.

 A technique known as an ACI was popular a while back.
 During an ACI we grew your own cartilage cells then placed them under a patch we sewed over the hole in your cartilage.
 That technique was met with mixed results — although when it worked the new cartilage was firmer and stronger.
 Vericel, the company that invented the MACI process appears to have improved upon the results obtained with the ACI procedure.
 In addition, they have simplified the procedure.

 MACI procedure for cartilage regeneration

 The MACI procedure for cartilage regeneration is a two stage process.
 The first stage involves a short trip to an operating room for an arthroscopic evaluation.
-During the procedure we place a camera inside your knee to look at the cartilage damage.
+During this first procedure we place a camera inside your knee to look at the cartilage damage.
 If we believe that, the cartilage injury can be repaired with the MACI procedure then we will take a small sample of normal cartilage in your knee.
 That cartilage will be sent to Vericel.
 The scientists will then grow your cartilage cells and implant them onto a collagen matrix which acts as a scaffold or a home for your new cartilage cells.